Undergraduate Teacher Credential Program

 Program Overview

-Students complete course requirements within selected majors while also taking credential coursework at the School of Education and training in Bay Area classrooms.
+Complete major course requirements while also taking the courses required for a teaching credential at the School of Education and training in Bay Area classrooms.

-The first course in the program, Intro to the Teaching Profession (INTD 110), is required for all students.
+The first course in the program, Intro to the Teaching Profession (INTD 110), is required.
 It is also open to any USF student who would like to explore the possibility of a teaching career, but may not feel ready to commit to a special program.
 This course is offered every semester.

 Credentials